The main reason a donor doesn’t give to you is because you haven’t given the donor a compelling offer that matches what they care about.

 2. Illustrate the problem — The most effective way to do this is to tell a story that presents need in human and emotional terms.
 Remember, you aren’t talking about the solution at this point.
 Nor should you be talking about the process or the solution, or about the organization.
 This is just about the problem.
 You need to take the donor to the scene and make it as real for the reader as if he were there himself.
 Any photos you use should depict the problem, not the solution.
 As you’re doing this, remember these two words: “human” and “emotional.”

-3. Establish the consequences of this problem not being addressed — Answer the question: What will happen if this problem or need isn’t taken care of?
+3. Establish the consequences of not addressing this problem — Answer the question: What will happen if this problem or need isn’t taken care of?
 Describe the consequences in human and emotional terms.
 Don’t get into your head at this point.
 Again, keep it human and emotional.

 4. Present an inspiring and believable solution — Key words here: “Inspiring” and “Believable.”
 Lay out a goal for what will happen IF the donor gives.
 This needs to be ambitious enough to inspire the donor to want to be part of it.
-Provide some reasonable explanation of how the solution would be implemented to fix the problem.
+Provide some reasonable explanation of how your organization will implement the solution to fix the problem.

 5. Include the endorsement of others — If appropriate and available, social proof from respected members of the community or well-known public figures help build the confidence of the donor.

-6. Talk about what’s needed to make the solution a reality — This includes the cost of the entire program your ask is part of, what’s been committed so far, and what is still needed.
+6. Talk about what’s needed to make the solution a reality — This includes the entire program cost that your ask is a part of, the amount committed so far, and what is still needed.
 This is the gap.

-7. Ask for the gift — Be sure your narrative talks about what the gift will do – the need that will be taken care of, and the consequences that will be avoided.
+7. Ask for the gift — Be sure your narrative talks about what the gift will do – the need that the gift will take care of, and the consequences that it will prevent.

-8. Prove effectiveness — Some demonstration of your organization’s accomplishments is permitted here to assure the donor, so their head will confirm what their heart wants to do.
+8. Prove effectiveness — Demonstrate your organization’s accomplishments to assure the donor.
+The donor’s head will then confirm their heart’s desire.

 9. Affirm and thank the donor in advance — Be very direct and presumptive in thanking the donor.